 These findings fit with the qualitative fieldwork.
 In Gorkha, officials speculated that although most would use the cash grants for the reconstruction of houses, a primary need for people, a significant number may not use the cash grant to build a house.
+Some

-Some households who were in need but who could afford to reconstruct houses have already built new houses.
+So far, out-migration does not appear to have increased significantly in earthquake-affected districts.
+See: The Asia Foundation (2016).
+Aid and Recovery in Post-Earthquake Nepal households who were in need but who could afford to reconstruct houses have already built new houses.
 On the other hand, those who cannot afford to build a new house even with the grant might remain in shelters or badly damaged houses for a long time.
 A civil service representative suggested that even if the first installment was larger than NPR 150,000, many might not use it for rebuilding as they have other needs that require funds.
 An engineer deployed by the government noted that out-migration had increased and some beneficiaries might move out of the VDC to the district headquarters or other urban areas instead of rebuilding their homes.